Cathe0n/Cyber-Investigator-guide/README.md

 With these questions hopefully you can pinpoint WHEN the infection started and WHERE it originated.
 > [!TIP]
-> Be FLEIXBLE!!
-Use these questions as a reference but ask what you need to know!!
+> Be **FLEXIBLE!!** Use these questions as a reference but ask what you need to know to assist you with the investigation!!

 ## Email Phishing campaign scenario.